Nurture your child’s self-image

 Today’s trends, tomorrow’s cosmetic surgery problems

-A shocking 47% of girls aged 11-21 believe the way they look holds them back, and two-thirds of those aged 17-plus think they are not pretty enough, according to Girlguiding UK's Girls' Attitudes Survey 2016 (2mb).
+A shocking 47% of girls aged 11-21 believe the way they look holds them back, and two-thirds of those aged 17-plus think they are not pretty enough, according to Girlguiding UK's Girls' Attitudes Survey 2016 (PDF, 2mb).
 So it's perhaps unsurprising that so many girls consider drastically and permanently altering their appearance.

 If your child seems drawn to the idea of cosmetic surgery, remind them that, while trends for body features change, surgery is permanent.
 Discuss the possible health risks, and dampen their curiosity by sharing photos of patients post-op, which may help them understand the pain and suffering involved.